SaiSatvikaPolina/Supermarket-Bill-Generation-Python/README.md

 | Maggi   | 50          | /kg    |
 | Boost   | 90          | /each  |
 | Colgate | 85          | /each  |

+📚 Concepts Used
+Python Dictionaries for item-price mapping

+Loops (for and while) for repeated input

+Conditionals for input validation

+Datetime for printing date & time on bill

+List Management for storing purchased items